fatimaabubakaradam/startup-website/README.md

 Thank you for checking out the Startup Website!
-We hope this template helps showcase your startup’s unique value.